-It is of essence to have a deep connection to your Inner Woman, so you can dive into your emotions, sitting right in the fire, while at home in your center.
+It is of essence to have a deep connection to your feminine center, so you can dive into your emotions, sitting right in the fire, while at home in your center.

 Journaling and free-flow-writing may help you get to know your PMS on a deeper level.
 Notice your thoughts, sensations, feelings, and emotions.
 And listen to any unhealed stories that your PMS is giving you insight into.
 What is begging to be heard underneath it?